Jimmy Carter: 1980 presidential campaign

 Along with Reagan and Kennedy, Carter was opposed by centrist John B. Anderson, who had previously contested the Republican presidential primaries, and upon losing to Reagan, reentered the race as an independent.
 Anderson advertised himself as a more liberal alternative to Reagan's conservatism.
 As the campaign went on, Anderson's polling numbers dropped and his base was gradually pulled to Carter or Reagan.
 Carter had to run against his own "stagflation"-ridden economy, while the hostage crisis in Iran dominated the news.
 He was attacked by conservatives for failing to "prevent Soviet gains" in less-developed countries, as pro-Soviet governments had taken power in countries including Angola, Ethiopia, Nicaragua and Afghanistan.
 His brother, Billy Carter, caused controversy due to his association with Muammar Gaddafi's regime in Libya.
 Carter alienated many liberal college students, who were expected to be one of his strongest support bases, by reactivating the Selective Service System on July 2, 1980, reinstating registration for the military draft.
 His campaign manager, Timothy Kraft, stepped down five weeks before the general election amid what turned out to be an uncorroborated allegation of cocaine use.

 On October 28, Carter and Reagan participated in the sole presidential debate of the election cycle in which they were both present, due to Carter refusing to participate in debates that included Anderson.
 Though initially trailing Carter by several points, Reagan experienced a surge in polling after the debate.
-This was in part influenced by Reagan deploying the phrase "There you go again", which became the election's defining phrase.
 It was later discovered that in the final days of the campaign, Reagan's team acquired classified documents Carter used to prepare for the debate.